natepiano/bevy_brp_mcp/BRP_METHODS.md

 This document provides a complete inventory of all available BRP methods for the bevy_brp_mcp MCP server.

+## Prerequisites

+**IMPORTANT:** For Components and Resources to be visible through BRP, they must meet specific registration requirements.
+See [BRP_REGISTRATION.md](./BRP_REGISTRATION.md) for complete details on:
+- Required trait derives
+- Reflection attributes
+- Type registration

+Without proper registration, your types won't appear in `bevy/list` or be accessible through other BRP methods.

 ## Overview

 The Bevy Remote Protocol provides 18 built-in methods for interacting with a Bevy application's ECS (Entity Component System).
 All methods use JSON-RPC 2.0 format and are accessed through the `brp_execute` tool.